Reviews You Can Rely On

 How We Test Thermometers

 Gearlab purchases each product we test at retail prices and does not accept manufacturer samples, so you get unbiased information to help make an informed decision.
 Over the past few years, we have researched dozens of different thermometers and tested 17 different models to compare ease of use, accuracy, ease of disinfection, and how long to register a reading.
 We also take note of any additional features that may impact the performance or be important to the user.
-We subjected each thermometer to multiple tests and recorded how each individual device performed in the given area.
+We subjected each thermometer to multiple tests and recorded how each device performed in the given area.
 Scores of the individual test metrics are weighted and combined for a product's overall score.

 We calculated our total scores using these four rating metrics: